-The base of the PETM coincides with a distinct colour change to a darker greenish-grey chalk that grades back into greenish-white chalk over 15 cm (Fig. 4).
+The base of the PETM coincides with a distinct colour change to a darker greenish-grey chalk that grades back into greenish-white chalk over 15 cm (Fig. 5).
 This dark interval is also highly burrowed.
 Burrowing is also evident in other parts of the core but it is less obvious in more pale lithologies.
-XRF core scanning shows an increase in Fe content at the base of this interval, followed by a cyclical decrease to background levels at 456.95 m (Fig. 4A).
-Lower stratigraphic-resolution analysis of magnetic susceptibility in discrete samples reveals a similar trend: a peak near the base of the darker interval, followed by a quasi-cyclical decrease to background levels.
-An increase in clay content is inferred from the coupled increases in Fe and magnetic susceptibility and the decrease in carbonate content.
+XRF core scanning shows an increase in Fe content at the base of this interval, followed by a cyclical decrease to background levels at 456.95 m (Fig. 5A).
+A lower resolution record of magnetic susceptibility in discrete samples reveals a similar trend: a peak near the base of the darker interval, followed by a quasi-cyclical decrease to background levels.
+The peaks are inferred to represent intervals of higher clay content based on the parallel trends in Fe and magnetic susceptibility.
+Many of the other peaks and troughs in the Fe record below and above the PETM are scanning artefacts related to core breaks.
+However, parallel peaks in magnetic susceptibility and Fe content in the lower part of core 45 (~457.7 mbsf) appears to be a robust signal although the cause is unknown.
+There are no accompanying changes in isotopic signature or obvious lithological changes at this level.

-A 10 cm interval directly below the PETM also has a reduced carbonate concentration but there is no change in δ13C and only a small positive shift in δ18O of ~0.4‰ in both bulk and foraminiferal calcite (Fig. 2).
-As there is no accompanying increase in magnetic susceptibility or Fe content, the decrease in carbonate content seems to be due to an increase in silica, perhaps associated with the slight cooling indicated by the positive shift in δ18O.
-The cause of a peak in magnetic susceptibility and Fe content in the lower part of core 45 is unknown.
-There are no accompanying changes in isotopic signature and no obvious lithological changes.
+A 10 cm interval directly below the PETM also has a reduced carbonate concentration but there is no change in δ13C (Fig. 2, 5B).
+As there is no accompanying increase in magnetic susceptibility or Fe content (Fig. 5A), the decrease in carbonate content seems to be due to an increase in silica, perhaps associated with the slight cooling indicated by a small positive shift in δ18O of ~0.4‰ in both bulk and foraminiferal calcite (Fig. 2, 5D).
+Although the silica is presumed to be biogenic, siliceous microfossils have not been recovered from this interval.

-An age-depth plot (Fig. 5) based on calcareous nannofossil and foraminiferal bioevents (Table 7) provides a preliminary guide to compacted sedimentation rates.
-This rate appears to have been relatively low in the Paleocene (0.4 to 0.45 cm/kyr), either side of the hiatus at ~463.4 mbsf, but approximately four times higher in the early Eocene (1.68 cm/kyr).
-However, a rather patchy distribution of events and uncertainty over the presence and duration of hiatuses means that it is possible to construct an alternative age model in which rates were consistent across the Paleocene-Eocene transition (dashed line in Fig. 5).
-Although this implies that the sedimentation rate for the PETM interval could lie anywhere between the low Paleocene rate and the high Eocene rate, the lower rate is consistent with the duration of the onset known from other sites, i.e., 50−100 kyrs (Zachos et al., 2008, 2010; Nicolo et al., 2010; McInerney and Wing, 2011).
-For a sedimentation rate of 0.4 cm/kyr, the 34 cm thick PETM interval represents ~85 kyrs and the three peaks in Fe content represent a periodicity close to the precession band (19−22 kyrs).
+For a sedimentation rate of 0.45 cm/kyr, the 34 cm thick PETM interval represents ~76 kyrs and the three peaks in Fe content represent a periodicity close to the precession band (~21 kyrs).
+Indeed, there is good agreement between the Fe cycles and δ13C record at Site 277 and ODP Site 690 (Röhl et al., 2007), where the negative CIE occurs over three steps and the δ13C minimum (Horizon C of Zachos et al., 2005) occurs within the third Fe peak.
+Based on this correlation with Site 690, we infer that the interval from the CIE onset to the base of Cycle 4 is preserved at Site 277, or the first 66 kyrs of the PETM (Röhl et al., 2007), implying a slight increase in sedimentation rate through the PETM (52 cm/kyr).

 3.2.
-Stable isotopes and paleotemperatures
+Stable isotopes

-Bulk carbonate stable isotopes display a significant offset between δ18O and δ13C minima, with the δ18O minimum occurring at the base of the PETM and the δ13C minimum occurring at the top following a gradual decline (Fig. 2, 4B).
-The negative δ13C excursion of ~2‰ is slightly smaller than observed in most marine sections elsewhere (e.g., Nicolo et al., 2010; McInerney and Wing, 2011) and occurs gradually over the entire recovered PETM record.
-In contrast, the negative δ18O excursion is abrupt at the base of the PETM and is far larger in magnitude than is known elsewhere (e.g., Zachos et al., 2008; McInerney and Wing, 2011).
-If this a primary feature and due solely a change in temperature this 3‰ excursion would equate to ~12°C of warming (Fig. 4D); however, it is most likely an artifact of diagenesis.
+Bulk carbonate stable isotopes display a significant offset between δ18O and δ13C minima, with the δ18O minimum occurring at the base and the δ13C minimum in the upper part of the PETM (Fig. 2, 5B).
+The negative CIE of ~2‰ is slightly smaller than the average for marine sections ( 2.7‰; McInerney and Wing, 2011) and occurs gradually over the lower 20 cm of the PETM.
+In contrast, the 3‰ negative δ18O excursion (OIE) is abrupt at the base of the PETM and is larger in magnitude than is known elsewhere (e.g., Bains et al. 1999; Dunkley Jones et al., 2013).
+If this a primary feature and due solely to a change in temperature, this excursion would equate to ~12°C of warming (Fig. 5D); however, it is most likely an artefact of diagenesis as is discussed below.